byejar/RNA_Bioinformatics_Analysis_Workflow/README.md

-# RNA_pipline
-预处理

-HISAT2 samtools faturecount
-STAR                          （XenofilteR）DESEQ2     RRA

-小鼠 移植瘤

-cellline
-KR

-PDX

-### GWCNA

-# Bioinformatics Analysis Workflow
+# RNA Bioinformatics Analysis Workflow

 1. **RNA-seq Data Processing**:
    - Use **HISAT2** for alignment, followed by **Samtools** and **featureCounts**.